 In the old days, when broadcast systems were analog, or SDI serial digital, we needed to synchronize video signals so we could switch cleanly between sources, insert graphics and so on.
-We did it with a master clock and some SPGs, with the same reference time cascaded through the production center.
+We did it with a leader clock and some SPGs, with the same reference time cascaded through the production center.

 Now we are moving to IP connectivity, and – with SMPTE ST 2110 – to architectures that treat audio, video and metadata as separate objects.
 These objects are then routed using IP networks, through COTS ethernet switches, which inherently do not care about synchronization.